RocioSerrano0921/bookaroo/README.md

 # 📚 Bookaroo

+# Bookaroo

+## Introduction

-Bookaroo is a Django-based web application that allows users to manage their personal book collections.
-Users can add, edit, delete, and view books, as well as register, log in, and manage their profiles.
-The app is deployed on Heroku and uses PostgreSQL as the database.
+**Bookaroo** is a comprehensive web application built with Django that allows users to easily manage their personal book collections.
+It provides an organized catalog of books where users can browse, view detailed information including title, author(s), publication date, description, stock availability, and cover images.

+### User Features

+Registered users can:

+-   Reserve books and track their reservations.
+-   Cancel reservations if needed, with the system automatically updating stock levels.
+-   Browse authors and explore books by specific authors.

+### Administrator Features

+Administrators have full control over the platform:

+-   Add, edit, and remove books and authors.
+-   Monitor all active reservations to maintain smooth operations.
+-   Ensure data integrity and manage stock automatically.

+### Technology & Deployment

+-   **Backend**: Django with PostgreSQL for reliable data management.
+-   **Media Storage**: Cloudinary for efficient handling of book cover images.
+-   **Design**: Responsive and accessible, working seamlessly on desktop, tablet, and mobile devices.
+-   **Deployment**: Deployed on Heroku for easy online access.

+### Summary

+Bookaroo combines practical book management features with modern web development practices, providing an intuitive and reliable platform for both casual readers and administrators.

 🔗 [Live Site](https://my-project-bookaroo-c4b25e8254c6.herokuapp.com/)